justinsavoie/open-text-coder/README.md

 # Minimal Text Classifier

 A lightweight text classification system using LLMs and machine learning.
-No frameworks, no complexity - just clean functions that work.

 ## Installation